top of page

 3c.
 EVV Contract Transition & Home Health Expansion

-Speaker: Jordan Nichols, Deputy Associate Commissioner for HHSC Medicaid/CHIP Operations Management and Patrick Kampman, Director for HHSC EVV Operations.
+Speaker: Jordan Nichols, Deputy Associate Commissioner for HHSC Medicaid/CHIP Operations Management and James Brady, Contract Oversight and Finance Manager for EVV.

 Session Description: The Texas Health and Human Services Commission will present updates on the EVV contract transition occurring the remainder of 2023 and Home Health expansion status.